How to resize an object non-uniformly via corner points using FabricJS?

 </html>

-Changing the value of the uniScaleKey to ctrlKey
+Example 2: Changing the uniScaleKey to ctrlKey

 Although its default value is shiftKey, we can also use the values: 'ctrlKey' and 'altKey' instead.
 If NULL or any other key is specified, then the feature will be disabled.